Southwest Airlines: Destinations

 Southwest uses a point-to-point system combined with a rolling-hub model in its base cities, in contrast to the hub-and-spoke system of other major airlines.
-As of January 2024, Southwest Airlines flies to over 100 destinations in 42 states, Puerto Rico, Mexico, Central America, and the Caribbean.
+As of June 2026, Southwest Airlines flew to over 100 destinations in 43 states, Puerto Rico, Mexico, Central America, and the Caribbean.
 This system means that the airline has no real hubs, but rather some airports with more destinations than others.